Graz-Institute-of-Biology/sfDBM_STOTEN/README.md

  # Model simulation
 The script ./main_sfDBM.py includes all the functions.
 The main function takes three arguments: the name of the crust (here, field data samples for PD and SD are provided), the season (either winter or summer), and the respiration rate (either positive or negative, in the unit of μmol $m^{-2} s^{-1}$).
+To run the model, for example for the case of physical depositional crust (PD) under dry/cool conditions without additional respiration (rate = 0.0), simply execute the main code as follows

+    $ python main_sfDBM.py PD winter 0.0

 # Reference
 **Minsu Kim**, Clément Lopez-Canfin, Roberto Lázaro, Enrique P. Sánchez-Cañete, and Bettina Weber (2024) Unravelling the main mechanism responsible for the nocturnal CO2 uptake by dryland soils. __Science of the Total Environment__ http://doi.org/[10.1016/j.scitotenv.2024.171751